DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 ## Preparing the cube

-Note that the cube data is arranged differently compared to previous tutoruial - now we don’t need vertex and index buffers, the mesh shader will read the data from shader resource.
+Note that the cube data is arranged differently compared to previous tutoruial - we don’t need vertex and index buffers, the mesh shader will read the data from the shader resource directly.
-We use keep all data in a constant buffer because we only have one small mesh.
-However, a real application with the larger number meshes should use a strcutred or an unordered access buffer.
+We keep all data in a constant buffer because we only have one small mesh.
+However, a real application should use a structured or an unordered access buffer.
 All elements in the array in the constant buffer must be aligned to 16 bytes.
-Besides positions also we store the radius of the circumscribed sphere.

 ```cpp
 struct CubeData